spotify/klio/docs/src/faqs/setup_packaging.rst

 Limitations and Warnings
 ------------------------

-* Currently, Klio in non-FnAPI mode does not yet support jobs with multiple configuration files.
-Support is planned.
 * ``pipeline_options.requirements_file`` configuration for `pipeline dependencies`_ **will not work** for Klio jobs.
 While klio will honor that configuration value for Dataflow to pick up, declaring requirements in ``setup.py`` is needed because a Klio job inherently has multiple Python files.
 * While Klio will still upload the worker image to `Google Container Registry`_ when running/deploying a job, Dataflow will *not* use the image.
 It is good practice to upload the worker image to ensure repeatable builds, but in the future, an option will be added to skip the upload.